fzerorubigd/go0r/README.md

 ```

 And then try to login into ssh server on "port" and watch the output :)
-Also, you can use PORT , HOST_KEY environment variables to set the config values.
+Also, you can use GOOR_PORT , GOOR_HOST_KEY environment variables to set the config values.

+## Note
+Running this as root is dangerous. run it as nobody, on some port > 1024, then use iptable to redirect traffic from
+port 22 to this app port.